 Welcome one, welcome all to the first blog post of our new Encoding Excellence series!
 Over the course of Winter 2019, we’ll be covering a variety of video quality-oriented topics.
-In addition to this on-going blog series we’ll have quite a few complimentary content experiences for you to enjoy; namely a new Per-Title Encoding Analysis Whitepaper from Jan Ozer, as well as an educational Webinars about Objective Video Quality: Measurements, Methods, and Best Practices (on 11/13).
+In addition to this on-going blog series we’ll have quite a few complimentary content experiences for you to enjoy; namely a new Per-Title Encoding Analysis Whitepaper from Jan Ozer, as well as an educational Webinars about Objective Video Quality: Measurements, Methods, and Best Practices.

 Quality of Experience: Why Quality in Content Matters

 Content owners are investing large sums of money on their premium content, so it is more important than ever they invest in maximizing the quality upon delivery as well.
 Content needs to be prepared and streamed in impeccable quality in order to satisfy viewer expectations, and those expectations are getting increasingly demanding.
 Recent events have shown us that fans are not shy to air their grievances when things don’t look or stream right.

 In late September 2019, American Football fans around the US tuned into the Philadelphia Eagles v Green Bay Packers game expecting to take full advantage of the 4K High Dynamic Range (HDR) experience — a first for an NFL live stream.
 Fox Sports issued press releases promoting the technical advancement and fans tuned in en masse.
 Expecting to experience the deep colors and vivid images promised by HDR and a sharp 4K experience immersing viewers onto the field, fans were instead presented with standard dynamic range and upscaled HD content and they weren’t happy.
 Great content is no longer enough to keep audiences engaged!